The evolution of the music sector can explain the future of fashion

 The way we enjoy our clothes and find new ones is going to change.
 The fundamentals of this change can be explained by looking at the music sector.

-The songs we listen to.
-The clothes we wear.
+Availability of people’s taste, and classification of content.
 At Chicisimo, we love how the future looks on top of this new understanding.

 We are creating a high-quality, vertical dataset, by digitizing offline data

 At Chicisimo, our effort consists on digitizing this data, and making it available online.
-Developing a high-quality dataset is the success factor towards building a human-level tool to offer outfit advice.
-Data is a critical element in Machine Learning for fashion.

-Building the Social Fashion Graph
+The Social Fashion Graph

 We think the ontology is pretty unique, and here is why: The traditional fashion taxonomies are a list of tags describing garment characteristics.
-This approach is understandable, because it is looking at clothes through the lens of other products it has worked on before (songs, books, electronics…).
+This approach is understandable, because it is looking at clothes through the lense of other products it has worked on before (songs, books, electronics…).
 These other lines of products had pre-defined databases, obvious matching systems, and a type of metadata much closer to the way people describe those products.

 This social, bottom-up approach contributes to smarter algorithms.
-It also expands the discovery experience: it empowers fashion shoppers to look at each other to decide what to wear and what to buy, instead of having to look at the traditional gatekeepers.
+It also expands the discovery experience: it empowers shoppers to look at each other to decide what to wear and what to buy, instead of having to look at the traditional gatekeepers.

 “I need ideas to wear this violet sweater to class tomorrow”